-Paint swatches cannot convey how colors will look on the walls of your home.
+Paint swatches cannot truly convey how colors will look on the walls of your home.
 Lighting, how many windows are in your room, and what type of surface the paint is being applied to can affect the paint color in your home.
 It is advisable to pick a few options and take them home with you to compare.
 View the swatches in the rooms you want to paint at different times of day and you’ll be able to make the best choice.
 This rule also applies to paint colors you’ve seen in other homes.
-Don’t rush to try them in your home as colors can look completely dissimilar in different settings.Continue to 2 of 3 below.
+Don’t rush to try them in your home, as colors can look completely dissimilar in different settings.Continue to 4 of 9 below.

 Steer Away From Using Extremely Dark Colors

 Color has a major effect on the mood of any room.
 When choosing paint colors, avoid extremely dark tones like black, browns and grays.
 They absorb natural light and make a room shrink and look like a cave.
 The last thing you want is buyers thinking that your home is small and unwelcoming.
 Use warm tones like pastels that open up a room and make it more spacious and inviting.
 If you do want to use a dark color, reserve it for one accent wall of a well-lit room with plenty of windows and light sources.
 The other walls in your room should be a light complimentary color to offset the dark accent wall.Continue to 5 of 9 below.

 When choosing a color for your walls, you need to consider the furnishings in the room.
 It doesn’t make sense to pick a color that overpowers the décor or contrasts with it.
 Avoid choosing paint colors you haven’t tried and try tiny swatches before painting entire rooms.
 Focus on creating as much harmony between the paint colors you choose and the furnishings you will have when staging.Continue to 6 of 9 below.